securitybunker/databunker.org/content/use-case/data-minimization/index.md

 ---
+title: Data minimization
-title: Data minimization and GDPR Scope reduction
+#title: Data minimization and GDPR Scope reduction
 summary: You need to keep customer data at a minimum only sufficient to provide a service to comply with Data Minimization.
 abstract: ""
 weight: 50